Why Digitization Is Changing Onboarding and Engagement

 With this in mind, it's easy to see why optimizing onboarding processes is crucial to maximize initial employee engagement and keep great employees around or avoid scaring them off in the first place.
 These days, digital onboarding software, digital onboarding tools and techniques are reinventing the way modern companies can onboard.

 Employee Onboarding in the past was simple, but paper-heavy for new starters and involved multiple in-person meetings that were time-consuming and potentially nerve-wracking for new hires.
 Additionally, it usually involved signing on the dotted line and being shuffled from training seminar to training seminar, or otherwise being plopped at their desk and told to “give it their best shot”.
 This is not an optimal way to present your company to a new employee, but a good way to limit their productivity at the beginning of their careers.

-From an organisational efficiency perspective, manually onboarding new employees take much more time than is now necessary, with the average organisation spending $4000 and 24 days to hire a new worker.
+From an organizational efficiency perspective, manually onboarding new employees take much more time than is now necessary, with the average organization spending $4000 and 24 days to hire a new worker.

-Onboarding Trends 2022: Digitalisation – Fast, Fun, and Effective
+Onboarding Trends 2022: Digitalization – Fast, Fun, and Effective

 Solutions like Qualee, a digital onboarding and engagement platform, can now provide step-by-step guidance through the days leading up to the first day of work for any new employee.
 Company guidelines, videos, safety packets, and even instructional or training videos can all be put on Qualee's platform by the company's human resources or talent acquisition department and perused at a new employee's convenience.

 Once in the office, employees can revisit guidelines or rules whenever they like.
 This is much better for both parties as:

 - Employees will be actively engaged rather than being subjected to a process that moves too slowly for comfort.